-My name is Matt Rafalow and I am a Sociologist (PhD, University of California-Irvine) and a social scientist at Google (YouTube).
-I currently oversee YouTube’s research program on user experiences with live streaming and gaming.
-Before working at Google I was an ethnographer for many years with the Connected Learning Research Network.
-I have also been a researcher at Yahoo!
-Labs and GovLab.
-I strive to conduct research that blends academic inquiry with applied solutions that have a meaningful impact on users’ lives.
+My name is Matt Rafalow and I am a Sociologist (PhD, University of California-Irvine), a social scientist at Google, and a Senior Researcher at the Stanford Ethnography Lab.
+At Google I lead a research program on live streaming experiences.
+I strive to conduct research that blends academic inquiry with applied solutions that have a meaningful impact.

 Most of my publishing is on education.
 In Digital Divisions: How Schools Create Inequality in the Tech Era (University of Chicago Press, 2020), I studied how digital technologies are used in middle schools.
 I found that teachers draw on organization-level understandings of student race and class to construct students as either risky hackers or Steve Jobs potentials.
 Digital technologies were not magic bullets to address educational inequities – rather, teachers adopted very similar technologies quite differently depending on the race and class of their student body.
 I am delighted to share that Digital Divisions is an award-winning book: it received the 2021 Best Book Award from the American Sociological Association’s Communication, Information Technology, and Media Sociology Section.